omarfoz/watsonEat/README.md

 * [License](#license)

 ### Summary
-Create a Mobile App that helps you to find the nearest restaurant and coffee with Watson Assistant and Google Places API:
+a Mobile Application that helps you to find the nearest restaurant and coffee with Watson Assistant and Google Places API

 ### Requirements
 * iOS 9.0+